athiththan11/JMeter-Grafana-Dashboard/README.md

 - The Application name
 - The Transaction

-to view the performance metrices in realtime.
+to view the performance metrics in realtime.

 ## References